aragon/protocol-dashboard/docs/metadata.md

 }
 ```

-### Aragon court handles two different types of disputes:
+### Celeste handles two different types of questions:

-- **Raw disputes**: disputes that were not created through an Agreement; most likely created manually
+- **Raw questions**: questions that were not created through an Agreement; most likely created manually
-- **Disputables**: disputes that were created through an Agreement due to an action being challenged on an Aragon organization
+- **Disputables**: questions that were created through an Agreement due to an action being challenged on an Aragon organization

 In the following section, we'll break down how we handle metadata for these two types.

-## Raw disputes
+## Raw questions

-The dispute `metadata` should be a JSON Object and should have the following keys:
+The question `metadata` should be a JSON Object and should have the following keys:
 1. `description`
 2. `metadata`